Canon 2000D vs G7X

 Of the two cameras under consideration, the Canon 2000D features an APS-C sensor and the Canon G7 X an one-inch sensor.
 The sensor area in the G7X is 65 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Technology-wise, the G7X uses a more advanced image processing engine (DIGIC 6) than the 2000D (DIGIC 4+), with benefits for noise reduction, color accuracy, and processing speed.

 With 24MP, the 2000D offers a higher resolution than the G7X (20MP), but the 2000D nevertheless has larger individual pixels (pixel pitch of 3.72μm versus 2.41μm for the G7X) due to its larger sensor.
-Moreover, the 2000D is a somewhat more recent model (by 3 years and 5 months) than the G7X, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the 2000D is a much more recent model (by 3 years and 5 months) than the G7X, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS 2000D has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 100-12800.
 The corresponding ISO settings for the Canon PowerShot G7 X are ISO 125 to ISO 12800 (no boost).